ephsmith/python-book/docs/guides/github-references.md

 your code.
 These checks consist of:

 - unit tests (written for [pytest](https://docs.pytest.org/en/6.2.x/contents.html))
+  - these assure that your solutions meet the requirements and are used for autograding.
 - style checks (via [pytest-flake8](https://github.com/tholo/pytest-flake8))
+  - style checks assure that your code style adheres to the subset of the [PEP8](https://peps.python.org/pep-0008/) style guide adopted for the course.

 You can view the output of these tests via the GitHub classroom interface or within GitHub itself.
 Check out the documentation on [viewing auto-grading output](https://docs.github.com/en/education/manage-coursework-with-github-classroom/learn-with-github-classroom/view-autograding-results).

+!!! note
+    The same checks that are run when you push to GitHub can be run locally.
+To accomplish this, pytest will need to be installed locally as well.
+The easiest way to assure that you have the appropriate tools in place to test is to install the requirements listed in the `requirements.txt` file located in you repo.
+This is the topic of another article.